bigwiv/Biopython-cn/chr8.rst

 sequences into fragments.
 The intervening sequences are not part of the query-hit match, so they should not be considered part of query nor hit sequence.
-However, they do affect how we deal with sequence coordinates, so we can¡¯t ignore them.
+However, they do affect how we deal with sequence coordinates, so we canâ€™t ignore them.

 Take a look at the hit coordinate of the HSP above.
 In the ``Hit range:`` field, we see that the coordinate is